Misc

 wpa-identity pschwabe

-wpa-anonymous_identity TUE_USERNAME # i.e. pschwabe
+wpa-anonymous_identity TUE_USERNAME # e.g. pschwabe

 wpa-password PASSWORD